-9-, ll-, and 31-m trap nets, respectively (Table 2). Α two-way analysis of variance (net volume x net days) indicated this was a statistically significant difference however, (P ≤0.05).
-The catch, was not directly proportional to the volume of the net: the 31-m net was 10 times larger than the 3-m net, but the average CPE in the larger net was only 2.6 times greater than that in the smaller net.
-The two trap nets of similar dimensions, 9 and 11 m, produced similar CPE's of 122 and 120.
+9-, 11-, and 31-m3 trap nets, respectively (Table 2).
+A two-way analysis of variance (net volume x net days) indicated this was a statistically significant difference ( $P \le 0.05$ ).
+The catch, however, was not directly proportional to the volume of the net: the 31-m3 net was 10 times larger than the 3-m3 net, but the average CPE in the larger net was only 2.6 times greater than that in the smaller net.
+The two trap nets of similar dimensions, 9 and 11 m3, produced similar CPE's of 122 and 120.

-Yellow perch CPE was also influenced (P $\leq 0.05$ ) by net days (Table 2).
-However, CPE was not linearly correlated to net days (R = 0.033; N = 338).
+Yellow perch CPE was also influenced ( $P \le 0.05$ ) by net days (Table 2).
+However, CPE was not linearly correlated to net days ( $R^2 = 0.033$ ; N = 338).
 It appears CPE was maximized when lifts were made at 5- to 7-day intervals.

-Statistically significant ( $P \le 0.05$ ) interaction effects in the analysis of variance indicated that some combination(s) of net size and net days produced different CPE's than others.
-Although not supported statistically, it appeared that the most successful combination was the 31-m trap net lifted at 5- to 7-day intervals.
+Statistically significant (P $\leq$ 0.05) interaction effects in the analysis of variance indicated that some combination(s) of net size and net days produced different CPE's than others.
+Although not supported statistically, it appeared that the most successful combination was the $31-m^3$ trap net lifted at 5- to 7-day intervals.

-Why the largest trap net outfished the smallest is not obvious.
-Perhaps the higher profile increased the probability of capture and the greater volume reduced the probability of escape.
-The 3- to 31-m nets retained yellow perch of similar size (Fig. 1).
+the largest trap net outfished the smallest is not obvious.
+Perhaps the higher profile increased probability of capture and the greater volume reduced the probability of escape.
+The 3- to 31-m3 nets retained yellow perch of similar size (Fig. 1).
 Apparently the greater efficiency of the larger trap net was not the result of size selectivity.
-It may be undesirable to use 5- to 7-day lift intervals, even though this maximized catches.
-Gillina in the heart of the trap was a persistent problem and would result in significant spoilage if nets were not lifted more frequently.
-Commercial-grade trap nets should be constructed of a mesh size that allows undersized fish to escape because perch brought up from deeper than 14 m (45 ft) could not sound and became easy prey for gulls.
+It may be undesirable to use 5- to 7-day lift intervals, even though this maximized catches. the heart of the trap was a persistent problem and would result in significant spoilage if nets were not lifted more frequently.
+Commercial-grade trap nets should be constructed of a mesh size that allows undersized fish escape because perch brought up from deeper than 14 m (45 ft) could not sound and became easy prey for gulls.